-Ring and notify the school on the day the task is due.

-Obtain the necessary documentation e.g. Medical certificate.
-The Medical certificate must state:

-"Unable to attend school to attempt (or hand in) HSC assessment task" with the date of the task And reason

-On the first day of your return, immediately see Head Teacher or Teacher of the task that you missed To arrange time to complete the task.
-Be prepared to do the task on the day of your return.

-After seeing HT/Teacher, report to Deputy Principal to obtain Illness/Misadventure application.
-Complete the first 4 sections of the form and tick ( $\checkmark$ ) box 1 in STUDENT APPEAL section.
+- 1. Ring and notify the school on the day the task is due. - Obtain the necessary documentation e.g. Doctor's certificate.
+The Doctor's certificate must state: "Unable to attend school to attempt (or hand in) HSC assessment task" with the date of the task and reason - On the first day of your return, immediately see Head Teacher or Teacher of the task that you missed to arrange time to complete the task.
+Be prepared to do the task on the day of your return. - 4.
+After seeing HT/Teacher, report to Deputy Principal to obtain Illness/Misadventure application. - Complete the first 4 sections of the form and tick (✓) box 1 in STUDENT APPEAL section. - 6.
 Submit supporting documentation.